eze-yisus/Game-Pedia-App/README.md

   <img height="400" src="./Add.jpg" />
 </p>

-You can take a look at this page [here] (https://game-pedia-app.vercel.app/)
+You can take a look at this page here --> https://game-pedia-app.vercel.app/